harmoniedev/email-signature-detector/README.md

 ## How does it work ?

-The library implements a simple algorithm to detect candidate signature starts, and score each candidate by examining the lines following the start.
+The library implements a simple algorithm to detect lines that are candidate for being the start of a signature, and score each candidate by examining the lines following the start.

+Example of trigger candidates:

+- name of the email sender
-For example, words such as Thanks and Regards, when used in short lines are considerd a candidate.
-The score of each candidate is determined by the content of the following lines, such as phone number, email address, url, sender name.
+- words such as `Thanks` and `Regards`

+The score of each candidate is determined by the likelihood of the following lines to be part of the signature.
+Each of the lines that follow a trigger candidiate is given a score that relates to this likelihood.

+Example of lines with high score:

+- phone number
+- email address
+- url
+- sender name.

 Also, we implement some heuristics, for instance:
 - long lines should not appear too much in signature